Diapolo10/Windows-Initialiser/README.md

-# Windows Initialiser
+# Winit - The Windows Initialiser

 Helps with installing commonly-used applications on new Windows installs.